jernelv/SpecAnalysis/README.md

 Data binning is a method that reduces the number of data points in the spectra by finding the average of adjacent data points.
 With a bin factor of 4, every 4 data points are averaged and substituted by their mean absorbance intensity.
 The default binning factor in the program is set to "1", which means that no binning is performed.

 ### Scatter Correction
 Scatter correction methods attempt to correct for variability in samples caused by light scattering, which can give both additive and multiplicative effects.
-A plethora of methods exist, and this software offers three main alternatives: normalisation, standard normal variate (SNV), and (extended) multiplicative scatter correction (E)MSC.
+A plethora of methods exist, and this software offers three main alternatives: normalisation, standard normal variate (SNV), and multiplicative scatter correction MSC.

 #### Normalisation
-Spectra can be normalised by pressing the "normalisation" radio button.
+Spectra can be normalised by checking the box next to "normalisation".

 #### Standard Normal Variate
 Standard normal variate (SNV) is a pre-processing method that attempts to correct scatter effects in individual spectra.
 This is done by taking the mean centre of each spectrum, and then dividing each mean-centred spectrum by its own standard deviation.

-SNV is done by selecting the "SNV" button.
+SNV is done by checking the box next to "SNV".

 #### (Extended) Multiplicative Scatter Correction
 MSC and EMSC typically correct against a reference spectrum.
 You can add your reference spectrum by clicking on "reference spectrum" and browsing through your file system.
 However, the algorithms can also make an internal reference spectrum based on the average of the training data, if no reference spectrum is available.
+Note that the reference spectrum must have the same dimensions as the imported data.

 ### Filtering